 Windy City Paws Walker, Nathaniel interviews Founder, Katie to discuss her adoption of Margot Flamingo and her a-ha moment that helped create Windy City Paws’s newest service offering: Training Walks.

-During the 2020 lockdown, Windy City Paws Founder and Owner Katie Papes decided to adopt a rescue puppy.
+During the 2020 lockdown, Windy City Paws Founder Katie Papes decided to adopt a rescue puppy.
 “The newest member of our family is Margot Flamingo, and she is 15-and-a-half pounds of sass and energy.”